cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve}}, Section 3.1.
   For HashToScalar, each group specifies an integer order that is used in reducing integer values to a member of the corresponding scalar field.
-- `Hash`: A cryptographic hash function whose output length is Nh bytes long.
+- `Hash`: A cryptographic hash function whose output length is Nh bytes.

 This section specifies an initial registry of ciphersuites with supported groups and hash functions.
 It also includes implementation details for each ciphersuite,